emersondms/RSI_Stock_Screener_MT5/README.md

 ## Usage

-1. Specify your preferred RSI period and other settings in properties.file;
+1. Specify your preferred RSI period and other settings in screener.properties file;
 2. Run main.py;
 3. View the results in the GUI for potential investment opportunities.